Using getStaticProps with CMS Data

 - metadata fields

-If a page cannot be generated safely, fail with a useful message during the build rather than rendering broken HTML.
+If the page cannot be generated safely, fail with a useful message during the build rather than publishing broken HTML.
+A noisy build failure is better than a quiet production page with missing content.

-For pages such as /articles/[slug], getStaticProps usually works with getStaticPaths.
+For routes such as /articles/[slug], getStaticProps usually works with getStaticPaths.

-getStaticPaths decides which paths should be generated. getStaticProps fetches the data for each path.
+getStaticPaths decides which paths should exist. getStaticProps fetches the data for each path.

 Published pages and preview pages have different data needs.

-A published page should usually fetch published content only.
-A preview path may need draft content, unpublished references, or a special API token.
+A public static page should usually fetch published content only.
+A preview path may need draft entries, unpublished references or a different API token.

-Do not mix those concerns accidentally.
-If preview code can fetch drafts, make sure it cannot leak into public static generation.
+Do not blur those concerns.
+If preview code can fetch drafts, make sure that path cannot leak into public static generation.
+This is partly security and partly editorial trust: editors need reliable preview, but users should not see draft content by accident.

 getStaticProps does not make CMS updates appear instantly by itself.

-If the site is statically generated at build time, a content publish needs a rebuild or another freshness strategy.
-The article on static generation with CMS content and build‑time data covers that workflow.
+If the site is generated at build time, a content publish needs a rebuild or another freshness strategy.
+The article on static generation with CMS content and build‑time data covers that workflow in more detail.

 - whether unpublishing triggers a rebuild